neat/mutation

 Root orchestration for NEAT mutation operations.

-The root file answers four controller-facing questions:
+This root file answers four controller-facing questions:

-- how is one concrete operator chosen from the configured policy?
+- How is one concrete operator chosen from the configured policy?

 A practical reading order: